-Driving your car, RV, motorcycle, 5th wheel to Mexico is the best way to experience the country.
-Honestly, driving in Mexico is very safe.
-I've driven Mexico since '68 (19, not 18).
-Many of those who tell you it's not safe to drive your vehicle to Mexico have never driven or drove once and had a bad experience.
-I've driven in Los Angeles and had a bad experience, but don't warn you not to drive in L.A. or Houston (may God rest your soul if you have to).
+Honestly, driving in Mexico is much safer than you'd think.
+I've driven on and off-road since '68 (19, not 18).
+I speak from experience.
+Many who say it's not safe have never driven or had a bad experience.
+I've driven in Los Angeles and Houston and had bad experiences, but don't warn you not to drive in L.A. or Houston (may God rest your soul if you have to).